CybOXProject/cyboxproject.github.io/faqs/index.md

 ### B8.
 How do Identifiers (IDs) work?

 IDs allow unique referencing of a distinct portion of CybOX content from other places within a CybOX document or elsewhere.
 For instance, Observables, Actions, and Objects can all have IDs specified for them.
-IDs in CybOX come in the form of two attributesâ€”@id and @idrefâ€”on any construct that is ID-referenceable.
+IDs in CybOX come in the form of two attributes, @id and @idref, on any construct that is ID-referenceable.
 The two attributes are mutually exclusive, meaning that only one should be used on any given construct.
 The @id attribute defines a unique identifier on a content construct at its point of characterization.
 Conversely, the @idref attribute is used to reference a content construct that is defined elsewhere; @idref inclusion means the referenced content construct is considered as fully present as its point of reference (macro-style).
 This use of @id and @idref enables unique referencing and reuse of content.

 ### B9.
 How are Identifiers (IDs) formatted?